In today’s fast-paced business world, understanding business intelligence, data and analytics is no longer a luxury—it’s a necessity.

 Choose your BI tools and technology stack based on your needs and budget.
 Design the data warehouse or data lake to store and manage your data.
 Develop a data governance plan to ensure data quality and security.

 Identify all your data sources (internal databases, customer relationship management systems, etc.).
 Establish processes to extract, transform, and load (ETL) data into your BI system.
-You can try using Ajelix BI platform for easy SQL server connection of simple data upload.
+You can try using the Ajelix BI platform for easy SQL server connection of simple data upload.

 Design user-friendly dashboards and reports that answer your key business questions.
 Consider visual hierarchy and user experience for effective communication of insights.